wolf-77/solid-social-media/README.md

 # SolidSocialMedia

-SolidSocial is a decentralized social media platform built on the [Solid](https://solidproject.org/) framework, empowering users with control over their personal data.
+SolidSocialMedia is a decentralized social media platform built on the [Solid](https://solidproject.org/) framework, empowering users with control over their personal data.
 Connect with friends, share posts, and discover content in a secure and privacy-focused environment.
 With features like seamless follow/unfollow functionality and easy post sharing, SolidSocial provides a user-friendly experience while respecting your digital rights.
 Explore the next generation of social networking with SolidSocial.

 ## Key Features